SalK91/convex_optimization/docs/convex/18b_regularization.md

 Regularization formalizes this trade-off as a convex optimization problem that balances these two competing goals.

 Building on Chapter 10 (Pareto Optimality), this chapter shows that regularized models correspond to specific points on a Pareto frontier between data fidelity and simplicity.
-We also connect regularization to duality (Chapter 9), KKT conditions, and probabilistic interpretations.

----

 ## 11.1 Motivation: Fit vs. Complexity

 When fitting a model, we want both:

 1. Data fidelity: minimize the loss or error $f(x)$,
 2. Model simplicity: penalize unnecessary complexity $R(x)$.